tsua0002/blockchain_research/research_perspectives.md

 vi) Economy.
 This part is to wonder economic principles in regards of Blockchain development.
 1. Theory
 - What is the actual money theory ?
-(In academic prospective)
+(By referenced and different economists)
 - What is the economy created by Bitcoin ?
 - What is the economy created by Proof of Stake consensus mechanism ?
 - What is the link with numeric economy ?